skeerthika725-cell/HR-Data-Analysis-Excel/README.md

 Dashboarding: Created an interactive visual report using Charts and Slicers.

+## Technical Features & Data Presentation:
+Data Security & Integrity: Raw datasets and backend Pivot Table calculations are kept in Hidden Sheets to maintain a clean user interface and prevent accidental data modifications.

+Dashboard-Centric View: Designed the workbook to focus solely on the visual dashboard, ensuring that end-users interact only with the relevant insights.

+Efficient Data Management: Used optimized data structures to ensure the Excel file remains lightweight and responsive.

 ## Key Steps & Analysis:
 1. Workforce Diversity: Analyzed the gender ratio (55% Female, 45% Male) to ensure workplace inclusivity.